Bangladeshi Wedding Traditions

 In the capital, Dhaka weddings have evolved into productions that would impress event planners worldwide.
 Here, tradition doesn’t compete with modernity - they dance together in five-star ballrooms where Sanskrit mantras echo through state-of-the-art sound systems.

 Yet scratch the cosmopolitan surface, and you’ll find tradition thriving.
-The city’s top wedding planners know exactly which imam gives the most moving Nikahnee-KAH sermons.
+The city’s top wedding planners know exactly which imam gives the most moving Nikah sermons.
 Exclusive venues still make space for the fish ceremony.
 Celebrity performers pause their sets so elderly relatives can sing traditional songs.
 It’s tradition at broadband speed, but tradition nonetheless.

 Chittagong: Coastal Celebrations